Dormant Bank Account & What It Means For Your Business

 The bank account dormancy periods are listed below for all 50 states and Washington, D.C.

-How to Avoid Dormant Business Bank Accounts
+How To Avoid Dormant Business Bank Accounts

 Dormant business bank accounts occur less frequently than dormant personal bank accounts.
 The reason is simple: Businesses should have financial experts keeping track of where the company’s finances are located.
 It should be much more difficult for a business account to remain open, without transactions, for a long enough time for the account to become dormant.